Batista-BritoLab/EphysSetupTests/rewardStepMotorTest/readme.md

-Testing the function for delivering the reward by controlling a step motor by NI-card
+Testing the function for delivering the reward by controlling a step motor through the NI-card